jctaoo/elecrun/docs/README.md

 #### options `--preload <file>`

 When you enable `contextIsolation`, you may need `preload` (You can find in [BrowserWindow options](https://www.electronjs.org/docs/api/browser-window#browserwindow)).
 But Electron loads your preload script based on string variable.
 It's means `esbuild` cannot statically analyze the location of preload script or bundle it.
 The solution is to provide an option `--preload` to specify location of preload script.
-Then, `electron-run` just transform it and save preload code's target code in the same path as bundled code.
+Then, `elecrun` just transform it and save preload code's target code in the same path as bundled code.

 The parameter `<file>` should be set as preload script path relative to the main src.
 Example: